Trusted WordPress tutorials, when you need them most.

 Protecting your hard work is essential, especially when it comes to your WordPress website.
 So, it makes sense if you’re looking for a way to back up your WordPress site to Dropbox.

-Based on our experience, it’s a best security practice to regularly back up your site and store it in a separate location, like Dropbox.
+Based on our experience, it’s best practice to regularly back up your site and store it in a separate location, like Dropbox.
 This way, you can easily restore your content, plugins, databases, and important settings if there is a security breach or something goes wrong.

 How to backup a WordPress site to Dropbox